sandboxie-plus/sandboxie-docs/Content/PlusMigrationGuide.md

 ![](../Media/Migration/3.png)

-To copy a existing box configuration the "Duplicate Sandbox" menu comand can be used.
+To copy a existing box configuration the "Duplicate Sandbox" menu command can be used.

 ## View Menu